davidgbiggs/FlappyGame/README.md

 **Goutam Kumar Jha**

 > Game structure is good, I have tried to play the game but I think I need more practice to cross the pipes.
-Overall, great work!
+Overall, great work!!